joshtenorio/joshtenorio.github.io/content/projects/index.md

 # Projects

 ## Monte
-Monte is the C++ StarCraft 2 bot I've been working on.
+Monte is a C++ StarCraft 2 bot I've been working on.
 Its code can be found [here](https://github.com/joshtenorio/monte-bot).

--